 Update: FreeSync now also works without any issues when using a compatible NVIDIA G-SYNC graphics card.

-You will also find the GamePlus features which consist of customizable crosshair overlays, an on-screen timer, and an FPS counter.
+You will also find the GamePlus feature which consists of customizable crosshair overlays, an on-screen timer, and an FPS counter.

-Next, there are eight pre-calibrated picture presets for various viewing scenarios including Scenery, Theater, Game, Night View, Reading, Darkroom, sRGB, and the Standard mode.
+Next, there are eight pre-calibrated picture presets for various viewing scenarios including Scenery, Theater, Game, Night View, Reading, Darkroom, sRGB, and Standard (customizable mode).

 The OSD (On-Screen Display) menu is rather user-friendly and easily navigatable using the 5-way joystick placed at the back side of the monitor.